 Nanny Parent Connection has developed a Pay Rate Worksheet where you can change experience level, number of children, location, etc. and the worksheet will suggest a pay rate range for you.
 To check out this handy new resource, click here.

-All of the pay rate ranges that I’ve discussed will be accurate for the remainder of 2023, and we will make sure to update these as any cost of living or other changes within the nanny market happen down the road.
+All of the pay rate ranges above will be accurate for the remainder of 2023, and we will make sure to update these as any cost of living or other changes within the nanny market happen down the road.

-I hope this video helps you to navigate how much you should pay your nanny (or be paid if you are a child care provider).
+We hope this guide helps you to navigate how much you should pay your nanny (or be paid if you are a child care provider).